DHayes23/Valencia-Tennis/README.md

  ---
  * This Readme is divided into different sections, with each section referring to one of the Five Planes of UX Design.
  * Some of the topics within each of the 5 sections unavoidably cross over into other planes.
- * Where a topic escapes the remit of the Five Planes, it will be included at the end of the document in the section called 'Appedix'.
+ * Where a topic escapes the remit of the Five Planes, it will be included at the end of the document in the section called 'Appendix'.
 ---
 # **Strategy**
  ## **The Aims of the Project**